Note: Back when I reviewed them, I set aside a few wines to taste when they matured. In this occasional series I report on what they’re like now.

-Angelo Gaja was Mr. Barbaresco until 1988, when he purchased a vineyard on prime land in the heart of Italy's Barolo wine country.
+Angelo Gaja was Mr. Barbaresco until 1988, when he purchased a vineyard on prime land in the heart of Barolo wine country.
 The Gaja family winery had made Barolo from purchased grapes (including that vineyard) until 1961, when a young Angelo convinced his father to go all-estate and build their reputation on Barbaresco, grown on their own land.

 Back in 1993, when the ’89 Sperss came out, I acquired some in a mixed case of the Gaja reds.
 (Back then they were more affordable than they are now.)
 I drank several early on, but I pulled out the last one for a late dinner after a 6:30 p.m. symphony concert in San Francisco.
 I could decant the wine in my own cellar at 5 o’clock, return it to the rinsed-out bottle, and the extra air exposure before our 9 o’clock reservation at Quince should only do the wine good.
 Older Barolos notoriously want to breathe.

 Sips & Tips | Wine & Healthy Living